The official opening has taken place for the new Atlantic Technological University (ATU).

-The establishment of Atlantic Technological University (or Ollscoil Teicneolaíochta an Atlantaigh) follows the:
+The establishment of Atlantic Technological University (or Ollscoil Teicneolaíochta an Atlantaigh) took place after the following steps were taken:

 Students of the 3 predecessor institutes who graduate in this academic year of 2021/2022 will do so with university qualifications.